Emanuel050/Secure-Dev/README.md

 # Secure-Dev

 The site is protected from:
-sql injection.
+sql injection.s
 csrf.
 XSS.
 input validation.